Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tien Ngoc as manager Ngoc in the movie "Village in the City".

 Before becoming a producer for VFC, Tien Ngoc was a familiar face to television audiences through the show Good Night Baby.
-He was the one who played the role of the Clever Rabbit interacting with the audience in each show.
+He was the one who played the role of Clever Rabbit and interacted with the audience in each show.

-However, when the actors' costumes were all set, director Mai Hien suddenly wanted to change and enhance the character Ngoc to create more drama for the film.
+However, after all the actors' costumes were ready, director Mai Hien suddenly wanted to change and enhance the character Ngoc to create more drama for the film.
 He asked me to play Ngoc because he thought I was more suitable for this role.
 As a result, Hoang Du Ka was assigned the role of Ban, and I played the role of manager Ngoc."

 Tien Ngoc is a production organization of VFC.